iSHAREScheme/iSHARESatellite/INSTALL.md

      - UI application URL with `*` as route.
 Example: <https://myorg-test.example.com/>\*
      - Keycloak URL.
 This URL was defined in section 4.5, in the `KeycloakHostName` variable.
 Example format is: <https://myorg-keycloak-test.example.com:8443/>

-   - `Web Origins` - this input should have two entries:
+   - `Web Origins` - this input should also have the following two entries
       - UI application URL with `*` as route.
-Example: <https://myorg-test.example.com/>\*
      - Keycloak URL.
-This URL was defined in section 4.5, in the `KeycloakHostName` variable.
-Example format is: <https://myorg-keycloak-test.example.com:8443/>

     the values to this input should be keycloak URL with `*` as route.
 Example: <https://myorg-keycloak-test.example.com:8443/
    *>\*